LaurinZubler/sa-documentation/chapters/introduction.typ

 #global.paragraph(
   "Scenarios",
   [
     Building on the insights from both the research and the user study, the third part involved developing potential Augmented Reality scenarios for sailing.
-This part was pivotal in conceptualizing how Augmented Reality could be practically applied to meet the identified needs and challenges.
-The _Scenarios_ chapter explores these applications, providing a vision of how Augmented Reality could enhance the sailing experience.
+This part is conceptualizing how Augmented Reality could be practically applied to meet the needs and challenges of the sailing community.
+In the _Scenarios_ chapter, a detailed exploration of these applications is presented, including the primary scenario _Sailing Course Assistant_.

-    #global.todo("update after scenario chapter done")
   ]
 )

 #global.paragraph(
   "Architecture",
   [
-    The final part of the methodology addresses the technical aspect of implementing Augmented Reality in sailing.
-It involves proposing a architecture for the AR system, considering both hardware and software components suitable for the maritime environment.
-The _Architecture_ chapter outlines this proposed system, discussing its feasibility, integration with existing sailing equipment, and the specific technological challenges it addresses.
+    The final part of the thesis addresses the technical implementation of Augmented Reality in sailing, specifically through the proposed architecture for the _Sailing Course Assistant_ scenario.
+The _Architecture_ chapter outlines a system that balances both hardware and software needs.
+It discusses how this architecture integrates with existing sailing equipment and addresses technological challenges.

-    #global.todo("update after architecture chapter done")
   ]
 )